Alfred Preisser: Career

 Preisser's theatrical productions have been recognized with the American Theatre Wing Award (Outstanding Artistic Achievement), Drama Desk Award (Artistic Achievement), Edwin Booth Award (Outstanding Contribution to NYC Theater), Lucille Lortel Award (Outstanding Body of Work), two Obie Awards (Sustained Achievement and Excellence in Theatre) and numerous Audelco Awards.

 Projects in the works

-Preisser and co-writer Randy Weiner's Caligula Maximus, an outrageous theatrical extravaganza, combining elements of a circus, a play with music, and a nightclub installation, was helmed by Preisser in the Spring of 2010 at La MaMa's Ellen Stewart Theatre, had a twice extended run, and is in development for a commercial run this Fall.Stephen Pevner Joins Caligula Maximus as Lead Producer, Broadwayworld.com, New York, April 15, 2010.
+Preisser and co-writer Randy Weiner's Caligula Maximus, an outrageous theatrical extravaganza, combining elements of a circus, a play with music, and a nightclub installation, was helmed by Preisser in the Spring of 2010 at La MaMa's Ellen Stewart Theatre, had a twice extended run, and is in development for a commercial run this Fall.
 Preisser and Tracy Jack's annual Christmas dance-concert Black Nativity Now at Theatre at St. Clements, opens December 2010; and in 2011, Preisser will present a multi-city tour of Ain´t Supposed To Die a Natural Death by Melvin Van Peebles, to mark the 40th Anniversary of that seminal American spoken word musical.